 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Hungary, you may encounter road conditions that differ significantly from those in the United States.
-Roadside assistance, including medical and other services, is generally available.
+Road Conditions and Safety: Roadside assistance, including medical and other services, is available.
 English is usually spoken at the emergency numbers listed below.
 If you call and the operator does not speak English, dial 112.

 24-hour English language emergency assistance: 112